ekwan/velocity/README.md

 Good API-level documentation is available.
 These docs can be built with [`pdoc`](https://pdoc.env).
 In the project root:

 `pdoc --docformat google velocity/*.py -o docs`

+### License

+This project is licensed under the Apache License, Version 2.0.
+Please see `LICENSE` for full terms and conditions.

 ### Author